DarkStarQuantumLab/Qauntum-trading-a-disturbance-in-the-force-of-supply-and-demand/README.md

 **A proposal for modeling and implementing high-frequency trading (HFT) as the strategic game Prisoner's Dilemma using cloud-based quantum processors appears in https://www.frontiersin.org/articles/10.3389/frai.2021.769392/full.
 The currenct version of this repo implements the first step: executing quantum Prisoner's Dilemma on IBM's quantum computer via Qiskit.
 The final version envisions culmination with a deployable HFT-on-quantum-cloud platfom.**

 On a related note, calculating Nash equilibrium can be computationally intensive for large games (many players with many strategies).
-To mitigate this, quantum computers can be used to accelarate its calculation.
+To mitigate this, quantum annealers can be used to accelarate its calculation.
 For example, see: https://github.com/DarkStarQuantumLab/NashEquilibrium.

 ## How to run